A Moment with Robert Pennicott, Tasmania

 Considering you circumnavigated Australia in a raft for charity and passed many beautiful spots, where would you want to go back and explore?

 Norwegian Bay on the Western Australia Cost on the Southern Edge of Ningaloo.
-I hope to take my family here again one day for a week camping vacation.
+I hope to take my family here again one day for a week camping holiday.

 What is the Pennicott foundation working on this year?